Prison social worker who survived child sex abuse tries to save program for female inmates

 After SWAT teams rescued the men, Hughes was taken into custody with eight other people, partly due to evidence picked up from her Facebook account.

-Hughes said she was physically abused as a child by her mother, who was in and out of Family Court over custody matters.
+Hughes said she was physically abused as a child by her mother, who was in and out of family court over custody matters.
 Hughes’ father did time in federal prison on gun trafficking and drug charges.

-She had a good support system with her grandparents, but her honor roll grades started going down when she started hanging around with a bad crowd.
+She had a good support system with her grandparents, but her honor-roll grades started going down when she began hanging out with a bad crowd.

 Before the kidnapping episode, she had suffered a miscarriage.